-Now, after a sojourn to Coupledom, I am a proud single woman again (hear me roar!) and reading this comment made me lose my appetite.
+Now, after a sojourn to Coupledom, I am a proud single woman (again) and reading this comment made me lose my appetite.
 Jokes, I finished my quarter pounder meal and had a snickers.

 But this single shaming has got to stop!
 The idea that if you are single there must be something wrong with you makes me want to vom (or maybe that’s just the snickers repeating?).
 Firstly, there’s something wrong with all of us because, you know, no one is perfect.
 Secondly, that idea implies that people in relationships have nothing wrong with them, and we all know that isn’t true.
 Especially that person…you know that person, who managed to score that amazing partner and for all that is good and pure, you can’t figure out how they pulled it off.
 And thirdly, there are plenty of reasons one might find themselves single that are completely separate from our personality flaws.